UnagiLogic/UnagiLogic.github.io/README.md

 Commit 10: Working on making the inventory visible and hidden when the user wants.

 Commit 11-??: This menu was a lot more challenging then I expected.
 It's a good thing however because I want to learn by doing and making mistakes.

+Commit ??-??: Writing this down each time is too boring, I'm gonna stop for now.